xddxdd/blog/source/_posts/en/article/modify-website/serve-gopher-with-nginx.lantian/index.md

 }
 ```

-With articles ready, I need a list of contents as my index page.
-I simply wrote a `for` loop, generating a link and two lines of summary for each article.
+With posts ready, I need a list of contents as my index page.
+I simply wrote a `for` loop, generating a link and two lines of summary for each post.
 The key logic is as below:

 ```javascript
 const crlf = '\r\n';